lukastautz/siteFactory.HTTP/README.md

 - Can siteFactory HTTP server used for dynamic sites like Wordpress?<br>No, for none of those CMS, because of the CGI support isn't complete, those systems wouldn't support things like creating big articles or upload files.
 - Can it used for sensitive information?<br>No, because of the missing encryption via SSL.
 - How many websites can delivered from one instance of siteFactory?<br>There is in most cases no sense for delivering multiple websites, because of there are no vhosts or similar.
-- How many RAM is needed?<br>You need minimal 2MB of RAM, but more is not bad.
 - Does siteFactory have to be run as root?<br>Not directly, but if you want to use port 80, then yes.
 - I've set up a CGI server, but there's only a text ouput/not a complete response.
 How can I fix it?<br>Make sure you're sending an complete HTTP/1.1 conforming response, with ``HTTP/1.1 200 OK\nContent-Type: text/html\n\n``.
 <hr>